Skip to main content Skip to secondary navigation

 Andy Mitchell - Co-Graduate Student Lead

-Andy is a 4th-year Chemistry PhD student in the Rotskoff Lab.
+Andy is a 5th-year Chemistry PhD student in the Rotskoff Lab.
 He studies computational statistical mechanics, stochastic thermodynamics, and transition state theory.
 In addition to his research, Andy has volunteered his time to assist with the instruction of the Chem 30 series for several years; he served as a TA for Chem 31A, 31B, and 33, and he has led problem-solving sessions and additional office hours for those classes in the years following his TAship.
-He now co-leads the STEMentors program and is helping to develop a new introductory chemistry course, CHEM 11.
+He now co-leads the STEMentors program and helped to develop the department's new introductory chemistry course, CHEM 11.
 He currently plans to look for a teaching job after the completion of his graduate program.
 In his free time, Andy enjoys spending time with his wife Jamie and his puppy Baloo, hanging out with friends, watching Dodger baseball, playing video games, and driving down to his native Orange County to visit family.

 Current Mentors